telerik/ajax-docs/controls/filter/filter-expressions/saving-and-loading.md

 ---
 title: Saving and Loading
-page_title: Saving and Loading | RadFilter for ASP.NET AJAX Documentation
+page_title: Saving and Loading - RadFilter
-description: Saving and Loading
+description: Check our Web Forms article about Saving and Loading.
 slug: filter/filter-expressions/saving-and-loading
 tags: saving,and,loading
 published: True